What Is Juneteenth?

 • Often told is the story of a messenger who was murdered on his way to Texas with the news of freedom.

-• Another is that the news was intentionally withheld by the enslavers to maintain the labor force on the plantations.
+• Another is that the enslavers intentionally withheld the news to maintain the labor force on the plantations.

-• And still, another is that federal troops waited for the slave owners to obtain the benefits of one last harvest before going to Texas to enforce the executive order.
+• Still, another is that federal troops waited for the enslavers to obtain the benefits of one last harvest before going to Texas to enforce the executive order.

 AIS Network and Juneteenth